fivemoreminix/oxc/README.md

 # Summary
-A C compiler written in Rust for understanding compilers and experimentation.
+A C compiler written in Rust for experimentation and understanding compilers.
 Should be easy to fork from and work with.
 Everything is handwritten and the compiler uses no third-party libraries.

 Please keep in mind, **the compiler is currently EXPERIMENTAL, and is NOT PRODUCTION READY.**